 ▲ Low–Medium Insurance Group

-★ Best Trim Active (~$28,995) — full driver assistance package standard.
-Consider the Hybrid Active if it's within $2K of the base at your dealer — the fuel savings over 5 years will offset the difference.
+★ Best Trim Active ($30,350) — full driver assistance package standard.
+Consider the Hybrid Active if available within $2K of base at your dealer — fuel savings over 5 years will offset the premium.

 06 2026 Chevrolet Colorado

 The Chevrolet Colorado was fully redesigned for 2023 — a ground-up rebuild on a new platform.
-The WT (Work Truck) base trim starts just under $30K: body-on-frame construction, 237 hp turbocharged engine, up to 7,700 lb tow capacity, and a full-size truck bed in a midsize footprint.
-The value proposition here is truck capability per dollar — not efficiency.
+The WT starts at $32,400: body-on-frame construction, 237 hp turbocharged engine, up to 7,700 lb tow capacity, and a midsize truck bed.
+The value proposition is truck capability per dollar — not fuel efficiency.

 The Maverick is a better city vehicle.
-The Colorado is the right choice when you need genuine towing capacity, a real payload rating, or the structural durability of body-on-frame construction for work use.
-The Z71 and Trail Boss off-road trims push above the $30K ceiling, but the WT delivers the platform and the capability.
+The Colorado is the right choice when you need genuine towing capacity, a real payload rating, or body-on-frame construction for work use.

 Specs at a Glance